- The Washington Times - Friday, February 13, 2026

 As part of the settlement, ABC News posted an editor’s note to the story on its website expressing regret over Mr. Stephanopoulos’ statements.

 Defamation cases are notoriously difficult for public figures to win.
-The public figure must establish not only that a statement was false but that it caused damage to their reputation and was made with actual malice.
+The public figure must establish not only that a statement was false but also that it caused damage to their reputation and was made with actual malice.

 Mr. Shirley said even the small steps by media outlets represent a big victory for Mr. Trump and the presidency.